-3. Is theatrical distribution outside of Los Angeles permissible?
+3. Is theatrical distribution outside the qualifying U.S. metro areas permissible?
 What about screenings at schools or film festivals?

-Features under consideration for General Entry may be released in commercial theaters outside of Los Angeles County (including other states or countries) and may play in schools and at film festivals without affecting their eligibility.
+Features under consideration for General Entry may be released in commercial theaters outside of Los

+Angeles County and other qualifying metro areas and may play in schools and at film festivals without affecting their eligibility.